berniemackie97/build-bouncer/README.md

 `--force` overwrites existing default packs.

 If `.github/workflows/*.yml` exists, `init` adds each `run` step as a check and skips duplicates.
-For Node-based templates, `init` also reads `package.json` scripts and only includes checks that exist.
+For Node-based templates, `init` reads `package.json` scripts (npm/yarn/pnpm/bun) and only includes checks that exist.
+Python templates prefer Poetry/PDM/Pipenv/uv/rye/hatch runners when detected.
 Gradle/Maven templates prefer wrapper scripts (`gradlew`/`mvnw`) when present.
+Rust templates respect `rust-toolchain*` component lists: fmt/clippy checks are included only if the component is listed.

 If no template flag is provided, `init` prints the list of supported templates.